NHSDigital/dtos-cohort-manager/docs/user-guides/Sign_Git_commits.md

 git config --global user.name "FIRST_NAME LAST_NAME"
 ```

-To sety your email:
+To set your email:

 ```shell
 git config --global user.email "MY_NAME@example.com"
 ```

-If you want to set the credentials for the specific repository, make sureyou are in the repoositary directory and run the following commands.
+If you want to set the credentials for the specific repository, make sure you are in the repository directory and run the following commands.

 ```shell
 it config user.name "FIRST_NAME LAST_NAME"